Truly Affordable Housing

 Housing that costs no more than 30% of households’ income allows residents to reallocate funds toward other necessities, such as child care, education, healthcare, clothing, and food.
 Reducing housing costs increases disposable income, which raises spending power and strengthens the economy.

 Our goal is to create truly affordable homes that do not rely on government subsidies.
 To do this, we plan to:

 - Use donated and second-hand materials, and

 - Use the sweat equity of volunteers and prospective residents

 For truly affordable homes, we also need alternative construction methods.
 Cob construction and 3-D printing are a few of the methods we are researching.
 We are also considering combustibility and longevity.
 Houses built primarily with wood do not belong in wildfire zones.
 And structures should be low-maintenance and easy to repair.

 In 2018, the planning department of Sonoma County in Northern California enacted a provision called the Cottage Housing Development provision to allow construction of multiple small units on a single residential lot.
 This provision allows tiny houses to be built on foundations, which presents an opportunity to create housing at a relatively low cost.

-In Sonoma County, known for its pinot noir, cabernet sauvignon, and zinfandel grapes, there is a 10-year waiting list for affordable homes.
+In Sonoma County, there is a 10-year waiting list for affordable homes.
 This waiting list is worsened with every wildfire that destroys homes.

 We are aiming to construct at least 3 houses on a single residential lot in Sonoma County in 2022.
-As we gain experience with alternative construction materials and training people through workshops, we hope to come up with a replicable model that others can also use to construct their own homes, while exploring construction education, and cost-saving protocols for building workforce housing.
+As we gain experience with alternative construction materials and training people through workshops, we hope to come up with a replicable model.
+Our goal is for people to construct their own homes on land owned by a land trust and with mutual self-help.

 You can help us offset the cost of housing and enable us to offer homes to households earning minimum wage.
 Donations may be made on our Kindest page.